ozanzgur/DeployEnsembles/README.md

-- I will be adding new features soon.
+- I will be adding new features and an example soon.
 (Sklearn methods, Bayesian search, Automatic model selection, Actual boosting, etc.)